grovetools/notify/docs/01-overview.md

+# Grove Notifications

 `grove-notifications` is a command-line tool and Go package for sending local system notifications and remote push notifications via ntfy.sh.

 <!-- placeholder for animated gif -->

 ### Key Features

-*   Sends native desktop notifications on macOS (via `osascript`) and Linux (via `notify-send`).
+*   Sends native desktop notifications by executing `osascript` on macOS and `notify-send` on Linux.
-*   Sends remote push notifications to a specified topic on an ntfy server.
+*   Sends remote push notifications to a specified topic on an ntfy server via an HTTP POST request.
-*   Provides a Go API (`SendSystem`, `SendNtfy`) for programmatic use within other applications.
+*   Provides a Go API (`SendSystem`, `SendNtfy`) for use within other applications.
 *   Can be executed by other Grove tools to signal outcomes of operations like builds or tests.

 ### Ecosystem Integration

 The `notify` binary is designed to be called by other processes.
-For example, a build script or another Grove tool can execute `notify system "Build complete"` to alert the user when a long-running task finishes.
-This allows for event-driven feedback within the local development environment.
+For example, a build script can execute `notify system "Build complete"` to alert the user when a long-running task finishes.
+This provides a mechanism for event-driven feedback within the local development environment.

 ### How It Works

-The tool is a Go application that provides two primary notification mechanisms:
+The tool provides two primary notification mechanisms through subcommands:

-*   **System Notifications**: The `system` subcommand checks the host operating system.
+*   **System Notifications**: The `system` subcommand checks the host operating system via `runtime.GOOS`.
 On macOS, it executes `osascript` with a script to display a notification.
 On Linux, it executes the `notify-send` command.
+System notifications are not supported on other operating systems.
 *   **Ntfy Notifications**: The `ntfy` subcommand constructs and sends an HTTP POST request to a specified ntfy server URL.
 The message content is sent as the request body, while metadata such as title, priority, and tags are passed as HTTP headers.

 ### Installation